 With 3600 feet of elevation gain, this 8 mile loop route up and down Giant Mountain in the Adirondacks will test your legs — but the views from the summit, and from this descent route, are truly stunning.

-Make sure you have enough water for this hike — at least 3 liters per person — plus a Gatorade or similar to replace lost electrolytes.
+On a warm day, on any of these trails, there will be sweat.
+Before you hike Giant Mountain, make sure you have enough fluids: at least 3 liters per person, plus a Gatorade or something similar to replace lost electrolytes.

-Giant Mountain Trailhead & Parking
+Giant Mountain Trailhead Parking

-Hike Safely on Giant Mountain
+Hike Safely on Giant Mountain in the Adirondacks

-I was concerned to see so many people attempting what is a difficult and somewhat technical hike — without even one of The 10 Essentials.
+Giant Mountain is so well-known, it’s on a lot of casual hikers to-do list.
+On this day, I saw many hikers wearing non-hiking footwear and carrying hardly any supplies.
+I was concerned to see so many people attempting what is a difficult and somewhat technical hike without The 10 Essentials.

-Warning!
+I hiked this route when the mountain was bone dry and I was very glad.
 During the three warm seasons, personally, I would not attempt this hike after any rain.
-There are vast sections of rock slab and, up high, there are several oversized boulder scrambles.
-Super fun!
-But I sensed, after any rain, I would personally be challenged beyond the point of enjoyment and safety.
+There are huge sections of rock slab and, up high, there are several oversized boulder scrambles.
+Super fun — but, after any rain, I would be challenged, personally, beyond the point of enjoyment.
+Learn how to enjoy hiking safely.

-Giant Mountain Hiking Trail
+Giant Mountain Adirondacks Hiking Trail

 All the trails on Giant Mountain are relentless.
 The trailhead for this climb is at 1300’ and the summit is at 4600’ — so you will climb 3300’ in about 3¾ miles.
-It took me about 3.75 hours to get to the summit, so I averaged about one mile per hour.
-This mountain slowed me down.
+It took me about 3.75 hours to get to the summit, so I averaged about one mile per hour; this mountain slowed me down.

 Although most hikers seem to be faster-paced than I am, I would still plan for a long day on this hill — partly just because you’ll be soaking in so many excellent views for so long.
 It’s an amazing mountain.